jaclu/tmux-mouse-swipe/README.md

 times in quick sequence, on my iPad running iSH, there is a noticeable performance boost not having to repeatedly start bash scripts.

+## Recent Changes

+- If the drag start was not detected a notification will be displayed
+- Code cleanup

 ## Installation

 Comparability: tmux version 3.0 or higher